 Hours: 24 hours a day, 7 days a week

-Contact the Gordon Police to file a report and/or a complaint.
-(See section on Reporting an Incident, Filing a Complaint, and Pursuing Criminal Charges)
+Contact the Gordon Police to file a report, to file a complaint with the college or a criminal complaint, and to learn about other options and services (See section on Reporting an Incident, Filing a Complaint, and Pursuing Criminal Charges)

 Location: Jenks 201 & 202